memoryofavoyage/learning-journal/README.md

 i did need a bit of assistance on making the scripts.

 29/10/2024
-my friend isaac is sick today. :-( i hope my unity project saved properly on one drive. it did. we just did our stand up meeting. and with paul's help i finished my first tutorial. starting on my second one.
+my friends isaac and phoebe are sick today. :-( i hope my unity project saved properly on one drive. it did. we just did our stand up meeting. and with paul's help i finished my first tutorial. starting on my second one.

+05/11/2024
+my friends are in
+we did stand up meeting
+paul helped me with my tutorial because it wasn't clikcing on the square we had to change the z value